Bill Nilsson: Motocross career overview

 Nilsson won 21 individual heat races and 18 Grand Prix victories during his world championship racing career.
-Along with his two 500cc World Championships (1957, 1960), he was a four-time 500cc Swedish motocross national champion (1954, 1957, 1959, 1960).
-Nilsson was named a member of the Swedish Motocross des Nations team 13 times (1952-1962, 1964, 1966) and he took part in four Swedish Motocross des Nations victories (1955, 1958, 1961, 1962).
+Along with his two 500cc World Championships (1957, 1960), he won four 500cc Swedish Motocross Championships (1954, 1957, 1959, 1960).
+Nilsson was named a member of the Swedish Motocross des Nations team 13 times (1952–1962, 1964, 1966) and he took part in four Swedish Motocross des Nations victories (1955, 1958, 1961, 1962).
 He was the top individual points scorer at three Motocross des Nations events, (1954, 1958, 1961).
 Nilsson also competed in enduro events, including two victories in the grueling Novemberkåsan Enduro.

 Later career

 After his competitive racing career, Nilsson continued to work for Husqvarna, helping to mentor riders such as Torsten Hallman and Bengt Åberg, both of whom went on to win motocross World Championships.
 He also traveled to the United States for Husqvarna in the early 1970s where he helped demonstrate new motorcycles.
 He eventually returned to speedway racing where he built the racing engines for four-time Speedway World Champion, Greg Hancock.

 Nilsson had two sons who followed him into motorcycle racing.
 In 1980, his oldest son Dick Nilsson died from injuries sustained in a motocross accident in Belgium.
-His other son, Jeff Nilsson won the 1991 125cc Enduro World Championship after a season long battle with the defending champion, Paul Edmondson.
+His other son, Jeff Nilsson won three 125cc Swedish Motocross Championships as well as the 1991 125cc Enduro World Championship after a season long battle with the defending champion, Paul Edmondson.